 Since I’m not in control of the downloading and installing of the correct file to the correct display, YOU, the end user accepts the ALL responsibility for anything that could just happen to go wrong when programming/reprogramming YOUR Nextion Display.
 Though downloading and installing is usually flawless, Murphy’s Law still applies.

 Also, I can’t control if the associated driver, Nextion Display Driver, is installed properly.
 Even though there are a set of installation instructions on the internet, certain settings need to be setup properly before it is installed.
 Then afterwards, if certain settings are changed, this could cause the display to completely or partially stop working.

-I share my coded tft files here with everyone “COPYRIGHT FREE USE ONLY”.
-This meaning that I reserve all rights, that decompiling, reverse engineering the code is not allowed without infringing on my rights as the code's author.
-YET, this code has my permission to be installed on ANY Amateur Radio MMDVM Hotspot / Repeater Nextion Display.
+I share my code files here with everyone “COPYRIGHT FREE USE ONLY”.
+This code has my permission to be installed on ANY Amateur Radio MMDVM Hotspot / Repeater Nextion Display.

 This means that it may be installed on a single device or commercially sold in bulk devices without any further permissions from me.
 AND, this means that the warranty of any device using this code belongs solely between the seller and buyer.
 I've made no money off creating this code or the sale of any Hotspots / Repeaters.

 All of the files are now being shared.

 Ok, there is NONE.
 Your mostly on your own now, the source code is downloadable.

 Email Me At: ag4oj [at] arrl [dot] net